djgroen/flee/doc/FleeCSVTutorial.md

 * It is also important to highlight that refugee registrations for camps have corrections to overcome inaccurate registrations.
 To consider this factor in simulation, identify level 1 registration that is decline in refugee numbers.
 In the case of this example, there is drop from **11359 to 8129 **and thus take into account new registration date – **2015-09-30. **

+###6.
+Idenfitfy locations
-**6. **Identified conflict zones and camps provide origin and destination locations to determine the main routes through which refugees flee.
+Identified conflict zones and camps provide origin and destination locations to determine the main routes through which refugees flee.
 Use [http://www.bing.com/maps](http://www.bing.com/maps) (or other mapping services) to connect conflict zones and camps and add additional locations as town to **location.csv** as illustrated below:

 **location.csv**